Epoxy Flooring in Somerville, NJ

 Flake System

-The standard for Somerville garages.
+The go-to for garages around the borough.
 Hides road-salt residue, resists hot tires, and holds up on post-war slabs with proper moisture prep.

 Metallic Epoxy